 - title and your name included in either header or footer;

-- double-space prose (entire sample)—poetry may be single-spaced;
+- double-space prose (entire sample), but poetry may be single-spaced;

-- if you are submitting a poetry collection, please make sure each new poem starts on a new page;
+- if you are submitting poetry, please make sure each new poem starts on a new page;

-- Word documents preferred.
-No google drive links, please.
+- Word documents and PDF preferred.
+No google drive links or Pages files, please.

 - Applicants who apply by the deadline will be given first consideration although, if there are spaces available, applications will be considered up to two weeks prior to the beginning of the retreat.